For Jen Rhame, each sticker served as a gutting reminder of a civic duty left unfulfilled.

 ‘It can happen to anybody’

-When Juanita Shanks, the founder and CEO of Failsafe-ERA, a nonprofit that provides re-entry support and services to returning citizens in the Fredericksburg area, asked how many in attendance had been impacted by incarceration, only a few hands shot up.
+Only a few hands shot up when Juanita Shanks, the founder and CEO of Failsafe-ERA, asked how many in attendance had been impacted by incarceration.
 Then, she asked how many should or could have been incarcerated — prompting both laughter and a serious discussion about the far-reaching effects of felony convictions.

 “Never say never,” said Shanks, who shared that a stable, two-parent home didn’t prevent her late son from becoming incarcerated.
 “As long as we have breath in our bodies and children or grandchildren, it can happen to anybody.”